PollyHannah/Phylogenomic-study/README.md

 ### Save genomes to mcv directory

-Download Genomes folder and contents from this repository tp use as input files for this pipieline.
-Save the folder and contents to mcv directory by using software such as Cyberduck which you can download here https://cyberduck.io/download/.
+Download 'Genomes' folder and its contents from this repository, to use as input files.
+Save the folder 'Genomes' and contents to mcv directory.
+You can do this by using software such as Cyberduck which you can download here https://cyberduck.io/download/.

 To transfer files follow the instructions here https://www.exavault.com/docs/cyberduck-connecting.
-Make sure you are using SFTP 'SSH File Transfer Protocol'.
+If using Cyberduck, make sure you are using SFTP 'SSH File Transfer Protocol'.

 ### Annotate genomes using Prokka